BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_07.md

 In the bottom right section, use the Light Shard and talk to Ace for a battle.

-**Meteor Agent Ace of Diamonds (Hyper Potion).
-Field: Wasteland Field**
-- Zoroark, Lv.
-41, Ability: Illusion, Jolly Nature, IVs: 20
-    - Swagger
-    - U-turn
-    - Punishment
-    - Low Sweep
-- Clefable, Lv.
-41, @Sitrus Berry, Ability: Magic Guard, Adamant Nature, IVs: 20
-    - Belly Drum
-    - Drain Punch
-    - Ice Punch
-    - Meteor Mash
-- Honchkrow, Lv.
-41, @Enigma Berry, Ability: Super Luck, Adamant Nature, IVs: 20
-    - Sucker Punch
-    - Heat Wave
-    - Steel Wing
-    - Drill Peck
-- Bronzong, Lv.
-42, @Telluric Seed, Ability: Levitate, Brave Nature, IVs: 25
-    - Gyro Ball
-    - Zen Headbutt
-    - Toxic
-    - Protect
-- Mismagius, Lv.
-41, Ability: Levitate, Modest Nature, IVs: 25
-    - Mystical Fire
-    - Power Gem
-    - Shadow Ball
-    - Thunder Wave
-- Delphox, Lv.
-43, Ability: Magician, Modest Nature, IVs: 31
-    - Mystical Fire
-    - Psyshock
-    - Thunder Punch
-    - Foul Play
+!battle(["Ace of Diamonds", :ACEDIAMONDS, 0], "Wasteland Field")

 Ace has a full team but it isn't particularly bolstered by the field.
-Be careful not to let Honchkrow or Clefable sweep you and I'm sure you can find a way through this fight.
+Be careful not to let Honchkrow or Clefable sweep you and you can find a way through this fight!

 Talk to the screen beyond them to unlock a door down and to the right.
 Exit the building at the top and go down the first slide.
 You'll find a *Lax Incense* up here.
 Go down the slide to the left.
 You'll find a hidden *Green Shard*, *Heart Scale*, and *Calcium*, as well as another canister to turn red.
 Down the ledge, you'll need to go through the building again.
 Take the slide on the right now, and grab the hidden *Potion*.